 DAVID DUCROS / SCIENCE PHOTO LIBRARY DAVID DUCROS / SCIENCE PHOTO LIBRARY

 XMM-Newton telescope.
-Artwork of the XMM (X-ray Multi-Mirror)-Newton X-ray telescope in orbit above the Earth.
-This European Space Agency (ESA) satellite has three separate X-ray telescopes (large openings) which allow study of high-energy phenomena such as supernovae and black holes.
+Artwork of the XMM (X-ray Multi-Mirror)-Newton X-ray telescope observing a supernova remnant.
+This European Space Agency (ESA) satellite has three separate X-ray telescopes which allow study of high-energy phenomena such as supernovae and black holes.
 Each of the X-ray telescopes contains 58 concentric mirrors, positioned so as to glance X-rays onto the detectors at the telescope's rear (upper right).
 The telescope has a highly elliptical orbit around Earth, reaching 114,000 kilometres away at its furthest point.
 This allows it to observe from above Earth's large radiation belts.
 XMM-Newton was launched on 10th December 1999.

 Model release not required.
 Property release not required.